Morristown’s Hard Winter

 This winter is believed to have been the worst of the century, and perhaps of all time.
 It’s known in the history books as “the hard winter.”
 Supply lines could not break through to support the troops and 100 soldiers perished.
 Food and clothing were in short supply.
 Officers looked the other way as soldiers left the camp to forage on their own for food.

 “At one time it snowed the greater part of four days successively, and there fell nearly as many feet deep of snow, and here was the keystone of the arch of starvation.
 We were absolutely, literally starved.
 I do solemnly declare that I did not put a single morsel of victuals into my mouth for four days and as many nights, except a little black birch bark which I gnawed off a stick of wood, if that can be called victuals.
 I saw several of the men roast their old shoes and eat them”.
 (Private Joseph Plumb Martin-age 19)

 With appropriate winter clothing and boots, and a full belly, we suggest a winter visit to Jockey Hollow.
 As you hike the trails or up to the soldiers’ huts, or just stand quietly in the forest, imagine what it must have been like for the men camped there during the “hard winter” of 1779-80.

 The Jockey Hollow roads, grounds and trails are open every day from 8 am to sunset.
-The Ford Mansion and Washington’s Headquarters Museum in Morristown are open seasonally.
-Check this link for current hours. www.nps.gov/morr
+The Ford Mansion and Washington’s Headquarters Museum in Morristown are closed due to COVID. www.nps.gov/morr